ofmla/optim_python_fwi/README.md

 # Open-source numerical optimization python libraries for full-waveform inversion: A Review.
-This repository contains the implementation to reproduce the numerical experiments of the Geoscience Letters paper: Open-source numerical optimization python libraries for full-waveform inversion: A Review.
+This repository contains the implementation to reproduce the numerical experiments of the Seismica paper: Open-source numerical optimization python libraries for full-waveform inversion: A Review.

 👉 To find your way around the code, the `mymakefile` file is the recommended starting point.